The New Canon focuses on

 sequence shifts into his stories.
 Well, Jones is the exact opposite—

-he goes out of his way to
+he goes out of his way to avoid a smooth transition.
+Sometimes he

 leaps ahead several decades within a paragraph, creating a change